shayanpg/zoetrope/README.md

 **in production, we will us environment variables for this purpose**

-## TODO: Production Installation guide and product description

-(Uses Adrian Letchford's `streetview` library which allows users to download old images)
+(Uses a modified version of Adrian Letchford's `streetview` library which allows users to download old images)